Walking Month in Kent

 Did you know that some of your favourite Kent attractions such as Ightham Mote and Chartwell have acres of walks just waiting to be trodden?
 The National Trust have helpfully put together a list of their properties that feature both short and longer walking routes.
 For instance, Scotney Castle have guided walks led by volunteers that take in the hidden gems of the estate, and towards Sevenoaks, you can take in magnificent viewpoints on a walk circling Emmetts Garden.
 Properties of a good walk

 Gentle strolls await in Thanet, as the home of the sandy beaches and quaint seaside towns has plenty of trails to discover.
 You may have heard of the iconic Viking Coastal to the Turner and Dickens trails, but there are even more to ramble on.
 If you fancy scratching under the surface of Margate a little more, then the self-guided town route is for you – covering the Surfboat Memorial to The Tudor House.
 For those with a little more time and energy – there’s the Pilgrimage journey, quite literally!
 The Way of St Augustine can be done in 2 days and covers around 17 miles, from the Shrine of St Augustine in Ramsgate to Eastbridge Hospital in Canterbury.
 All-rounders in Thanet

-There’s nothing quite like finishing off a countryside ramble in a pub, either grabbing a quick refresher or putting back on those calories burned.
+There’s nothing quite like finishing off a countryside ramble in a pub garden, either grabbing a quick refresher or putting back on those calories burned.
 With Kent’s most famous brewer having a selection of five circular pub walks to choose from, each ending up at one of their country pubs, you can stride out on your Sunday wanders safe in the knowledge that you'll have a pint and bite waiting when you get back.